jonjonaut/AnotherMuckDecompilation/README.md

 ### Notes
 This isn't a decomp of the latest version of Muck!
 This is a decompilation of Muck's second update.
-(Update2 (1.2))
+Update2 (v1.2) The latest version is to be released soon!
+I will be creating another repository possibly abandoning this one in the process.